Qwertazertl0/uiuc-sp19-cs126-final-project/DEVELOPMENT.md

 This log maintains a list of current and achieved objectives throughout the development of the project "DOT".

 ## Current Objectives
- * Create over screen state machine and implement all outermost attributes (windows initialization, etc.)
+ * Create screen-to-screen states and transitions and implement all outermost attributes (windows initialization, etc.)
  * Create basic "room/level" and implement basic 2D collision physics for player

 ## Already Implemented